You are viewing a story from harrypotterfanfiction.com

 The more I looked at her appearance the more I started to recognise her.
 Of course, she always used to be at The Burrow or at home with James and sometimes his other friends.
 How did I not realise it before?

 "I take it those tests didn't come out with the result you wanted," Bee stated.
 I nodded as I wiped my eyes with the sleeve of my hoodie.
 "It's hard I know, but whatever you choose to do you'll be fine.
 I was in your shoes a few years ago, my little boy is now two."

 I gasped, I hadn't been expecting her to say that.
-"I- I don't want it to be true thought," I uttered in a small voice.
+"I- I don't want it to be true though," I uttered in a small voice.
 "I thought this was just a sickness bug, I've been tired and I've fainted and I just feel totally drained."